KendraNeves/Good-Morning/README.md

-# Good Morning Page
+# Good Morning App

 ## Project Description

-A page that will greet the user with the date, the weather, a gif about the weather, and an inspirational quote.
+An app that greets the user with the date, the weather, a gif about the weather, and an inspirational quote.

  ## User Story